AlurienFlame/combine-netcdf/README.md

-## How to Run
-`cargo run`
-## Code Structure
-`main.rs` contains three endpoints, and several functions for merging files.
-- `/part_a` and `/part_b` accept file uploads and store them in a map based on name.
-- `/read` merges the two files in memory and sends the result to the client.
-It calls:
-    - `merge_parts`, which takes the binary data of the two files and opens them in memory, before passing them to:
-        - `merge_onto`, which reads the files' metadata and copies one onto the other, using several helper functions:
-            - `merge_dims`
-            - `merge_attrs`
-            - `merge_var_definitions`
-## Handling Parallel Requests
 ## Spec
 make a simple rust server that can combine NetCDF files in memory.
 - It should accept POSTs to /part_a?name and /part_b?name with a netcdf file in the body